patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/table/table.md

 3. **Expansion panel:** Contains details associated with a row.
 See [expanded panel coloring](#expanded-panel-coloring) for more information.

 #### When to use

-**Use expandable table rows when:**
-* You have more information than will comfortably fit inside a row.
+* You have more information than what will comfortably fit inside a row.
 * You want to provide a way for advanced users to access information that is not applicable to all users.

 #### Expanded panel coloring